dhansel/ArduinoFDC/README.md

 ## Wiring:

-The table below shows how to wire up the Arduino pins to the 34-pin IDC connector on the floppy drive cable.
+The table below shows how to wire the Arduino pins to the 34-pin IDC connector on the floppy drive cable.

 The pin numbers are defined at the top of the ArduinoFDC.cpp file.
 Some of them can